ZissyW/friday-night-funkin-blog/article/terms-of-service/en.md

 ---
-title: Terms of Service for Sprunki Art
+title: Terms of Service for Pumpkin Café
-description: Welcome to sprunki.art!
-These Terms of Service ("Terms") govern your use of the Sprunki Art website located at [sprunki.art](https://sprunki.art/) ("Website"), including all content, services, and products available at or through the website.
-The Website is owned and operated by Sprunki Art ("we", "us", or "our").
+description: Welcome to pumpkincafe.org!
+These Terms of Service ("Terms") govern your use of the Pumpkin Café website located at pumpkincafe.org, including all content, services, and products available at or through the website.
+The Website is owned and operated by Pumpkin Café ("we", "us", or "our").
 createdAt: 2024-10-23
 ---

-Welcome to sprunki.art!
-These Terms of Service ("Terms") govern your use of the Sprunki Art website located at [sprunki.art](https://sprunki.art/) ("Website"), including all content, services, and products available at or through the website.
-The Website is owned and operated by Sprunki Art ("we", "us", or "our").
+Welcome to pumpkincafe.org!
+These Terms of Service ("Terms") govern your use of the Pumpkin Café website located at [pumpkincafe.org](https://pumpkincafe.org/) ("Website"), including all content, services, and products available at or through the website.
+The Website is owned and operated by Pumpkin Café ("we", "us", or "our").

 ## 1. Acceptance of Terms

-By accessing or using our Website, you agree to be bound by these Terms, including our Privacy Policy found at [sprunki.art/privacy-policy](https://sprunki.art/privacy-policy).
+By accessing or using our Website, you agree to be bound by these Terms, including our Privacy Policy found at [pumpkincafe.org/privacy-policy](https://pumpkincafe.org/privacy-policy).
 If you disagree with any part of the terms, then you do not have permission to access the Website.

 ## 2. Use of Website

-Sprunki.art offers AI-powered image generation services, enabling users to create unique images using artificial intelligence.
+Pumpkincafe.org offers AI-powered image generation services, enabling users to create unique images using artificial intelligence.
 These services are provided to you free of charge for personal, non-commercial use.

 ### 2.1 Ownership of Generated Content

-The ownership of any content generated using sprunki.art's services belongs to sprunki.art, subject to the terms outlined herein.
+The ownership of any content generated using pumpkincafe.org's services belongs to Pumpkin Café, subject to the terms outlined herein.

 ## 3. User Data